Looking for a local, pick-your-own farm in Northwest Montana? Scroll down this page and you will see the U-Pick farms in Northwest Montana,

 various items.
 We can invoice with paypal or receive cash or check.

 - Pine Glen Cherry Orchard - Flathead cherries,

 7751 East Shore Rt, Polson , Mt, Polson, MT.
 Phone: 406-887-2727.
 Open:

-Mid July-Mid August.
+the web, and I get few updates from them.
 Directions: Call for directions.
 Payment: Cash, Check.